 ‘Welcome to Lochside, Knoydart …..a special place to stay.’

-sleeps up to six people in three superbly appointed bedrooms
+Sleeps up to six people in three superbly appointed bedrooms

-- MacRae – king sized bed with en-suite
+- MacRae – king-sized bedroom with en-suite

-- Stewart – twin beds
+- Stewart – twin bedroom

 - Click here to Check Availability

 Lochside Knoydart, on the shores of Loch Nevis ….. heaven!

 Lochside offers superb self-catering accommodation in Inverie, Knoydart, in an idyllic setting looking out over the beautiful waters of Loch Nevis – which means ‘Heaven’ in Gaelic.